-If you have excess skin above your eyebrows that makes you look tired or like you have a permanent scowl, a brow lift may be the best option to correct these issues.
-When considering a brow lift, it is important to have a positive attitude and realistic outlook about the results.
+If you have excess skin above your eyebrows that make you look tired or like you have a permanent scowl, a brow lift may be the best option to correct these issues.
+When considering this procedure, it is important to have a positive attitude and a realistic outlook on the results.

 Elements of a Brow Lift

 Dr. Wallace performs endoscopic brow lifts more often than traditional procedures.
 An endoscopic brow lift is an alternative to the traditional one that is less invasive and results in a more natural, less surprised look.

 Traditional brow lifts involve an incision from ear to ear along the hairline with a somewhat visible scar.
 Endoscopic brow lifts usually involve making three small (no more than about two inches long) incisions behind the hairline that are difficult to detect.
 Prior to the procedure, Dr. Wallace can discuss both procedures and recommend the one that is best for you.